panaverse/learn-generative-ai/ASSIGNMENTS/02_zia_online_mart/readme.md

 - **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python.
 - **Docker**: For containerizing the microservices, ensuring consistency across different environments.
+- **Dapr**: Dapr stands for distributed application runtime.
+It is a self-hosted, open-source project that offers extra functionality to cloud-native applications through APIs, called building blocks, that simplify microservice connectivity.
 - **DevContainers**: To provide a consistent development environment.
 - **Docker Compose**: For orchestrating multi-container Docker applications.
 - **PostgreSQL**: A powerful, open-source relational database system.